vvergarahack/problem-set-4/README.md

 ### Exercise 8 (`isNotEqual`)

+`isNotEqual` shoud be a publicly available method that accepts a `String` as input, and returns a `boolean` as output.

-Given a `String`, `str`, determine whether the number of case-sensitive appearances of the word "is" equals the number of case-sensitive appearances of the word "not".
-Return false if the following specifcations are not met.
+Given a `String`, `str`, determine whether the number of case-sensitive appearances of the word `is` equals the number of case-sensitive appearances of the word `not`.
+Return `false` if the following specifcations are not met.
 * `str` must not be `null`

 ```